Other posts from the On a visit to.. series:

 January is already behind our backs and we strive for traveling.
 And what about you?
 Did you already have the chance to travel or you have plans waiting to be realized?
 For us, January passed planning our year ahead and getting in touch with interesting people having the traveling bug like us.

 The meetings that we had recently led us to today’s interview.
 And that’s why, together with you, we will discover the streets of Düsseldorf, the center of the advertising and fashion industry and one of Germany’s major telecommunication hubs.
 As first-timers, we are in an enthusiastic mood not only because Düsseldorf looks like a remarkable city but also because we found an amazing local guide.
 His name is Karl-Heinz Limberg and he is the face behind the blog KHL lifestyle.
 Having many interesting stories to tell, his blog is energizing breath of fresh air among all the information on the web with a pinch of yoga, lifestyle, and travel.

 Ready or not, let’s do this walk!

-Can we have an om trip to Düsseldorf or is it impossible?
+Can we have an “om trip” to Düsseldorf?

 Of course, you can!
 Düsseldorf has a few nice parks where you can practice yoga outdoor.
 Apart from that, it is a neat city with 600,000 inhabitants right on the famous Rhine River.
 It has a very interesting mix of architecture with quite old and brand new buildings.
 And it is one of Germany’s most dynamic cities.

-Three things which we absolutely have to take with us to Düsseldorf?
+Three things which we have to take with us to Düsseldorf?

 Definitely an umbrella ;-).
 Gear for some outdoor yoga.
 Cool sunglasses (yes, we have a few sunny days ;-)).

 How to look like the locals?

 Düsseldorf is a fashion city.
 However, it depends where you go.
 For downtown, I recommend a cool casual street style.
 You still can meet many hipster guys with tight jeans, sneakers (barefoot also in winter) and trendy coats.